dragonflyoss/nydus/docs/nydusify.md

 ## Mount the nydus image as a filesystem

 The nydusify mount command can mount a nydus image stored in the backend as a filesystem.
-Now  the  supported backend types include Registry (default backend), s3 and oss.
+Now  the  supported backend types include Registry (default backend), s3, oss, and localfs.

 When using Registry as the backend, you don't need to specify the `--backend-type` .